 A Brief Background

 Learning another language had long since been a goal of mine before my coming here- though I could never really see the value of learning one while I lived in a country with a different native tongue.
 Then, following my graduation from The University of Sheffield in 2008, a 4-week intensive TEFL course, nine months in Canada, a brief back-packing stint in South America and another year in Sheffield, I finally had my ‘now or never’ moment.
 So, off I went and here I am, speaking Spanish on a daily basis, and beginning to feel that I am rather good at it to be honest.
 My first nine months here were spent in El Puerto de Santa María, near Cadiz, where understanding the locals was futile.
 A mid-year visit to Granada sparked a pungent interest and unyielding determination to live there, and six months later that’s exactly what I was doing.
 Since then, I simply haven’t looked back.

-I had flirted with the idea of having my own blog for quite some time.
-Though It wasn’t until October of this year that I actually decided to give it a go.
-Glad I did; it’s great fun, and it has consumed me completely!
-I feel that Spain is a country misinterpreted by many, and I simply want to bring some of its quirks, charms and treasures to light, in a strictly light-hearted way.
-So I tend to ignore all that political spiel that you’re probably already sick of hearing about.
-I generally jabber on about travel, music, sport, language, culture and the general day-to-day life of what it’s like to be an ‘extranjero’, or, as has quite rightly been pointed out below, a ‘guiri’ in Spain.
-If you’re not already among us, have a nosey round and maybe, just maybe, I’ll convince you to come and see what all the fuss is about.
+The aim of this blog is to expose some of Spain’s quirks, charms and treasures in a strictly light-hearted way, so I tend not to write about politics.
+You can find info here about travel, music, sport, language, culture and the general day-to-day life of what it’s like to be an ‘extranjero’, or, as has quite rightly been pointed out below, a ‘guiri’ in Spain.
+If you’re not already among us, have a nosey round and maybe, just maybe, I’ll convince you to come and see what all the fuss is about 😉